If you think contact lenses might be a good fit, here are a few steps you’ll need to take to get the right match.

-First up, make an appointment with your optometrist and be sure to ask about contact lenses.
-“Optometrists might focus on the various glasses options available to help you see better, and might not include contact lenses as an option for vision correction,” advises Bupa optometrist Karen Makin.
-“This doesn’t mean you are not suitable for contact lenses, so it’s a good idea to raise the subject with your optometrist.”
+Make an appointment with your optometrist, and chat to them about contact lenses.
+“Optometrists might focus on the various glasses options available to help you see better and might not include contact lenses as an option for vision correction,” says Bupa optometrist Karen Makin.

-“Medicare covers some contact lens consultations, but it depends on the prescription,” says Makin.
+“Medicare covers some contact lens consultations, but this is on a case-by-case basis and depends on the prescription,” says Makin.
 “It tends to cover higher prescriptions where the glasses are getting too thick and heavy.”

-Ultimately, Makin says, “it’s evaluated on a customer-by-customer basis and is up to the optometrist to decide.
 Your optometrist will be able to advise the costs involved once they have determined your prescription.
-This will allow you to make an informed decision based on convenience, cost and your lifestyle.”
+This will help you make the right decision based on convenience, cost and your lifestyle.